4.87 from 300 votes

-Only a few ingredients are required for this easy Buckeye recipe.
-These classic peanut butter candies come together in a matter of minutes and are dipped in dark chocolate for a snappy shell around a creamy peanut butter center.
+You only need a few ingredients and a few minutes to make this easy Buckeye recipe.
+These classic candies are partially cloaked with a snappy chocolate shell around a creamy peanut butter center.
+Mine also include a special secret ingredient!

 Buckeyes are among the easiest candies out there.
 They call for only a handful of ingredients, require no oven, stovetop, or candy thermometer, and request a modest 15 minutes of chilling before you can coat the creamy peanut butter centers in dark chocolate.